grafana/agent/docs/developer/releasing.md

 NOTE: Please do not update the `operations/helm` directory.
 It is updated independently from Agent releases for now.

-NOTE: There are files such as "[pkg/operator/defaults.go](https://github.com/grafana/agent/blob/main/pkg/operator/defaults.go)", where the version sometimes should not be replaced but added to a list of versions.
+NOTE: There may be files such as "[pkg/operator/defaults.go](https://github.com/grafana/agent/blob/main/pkg/operator/defaults.go)", where the version sometimes should not be replaced but added to a list of versions.
 At the time of this writing, `defaults.go` is the only such file.